Home > Analyses > Industrials > Stanley Black & Decker, Inc.

 Revenue by Segment

-This pie chart displays Stanley Black & Decker, Inc.’s revenue breakdown by segment for fiscal year 2024, highlighting the contribution of each business unit.
+This pie chart illustrates Stanley Black & Decker’s revenue breakdown by segment, focusing on the fiscal year 2024.

 revenue by segment